NREL/reVeal/README.rst

 Installing reVeal
 =================
-The quickest way to install reVeal for users is from PyPi:
+The quickest way to install reVeal for users is from PyPI:

 .. code-block:: bash